datalad-handbook/book/docs/basics/101-133-containersrun.rst

 .. index::
    pair: add container image to dataset; with DataLad
+   pair: hub; Docker
-.. find-out-more:: How do I add an Image from Dockerhub, Amazon ECR, or a local container?
+.. find-out-more:: How do I add an Image from Docker-Hub, Amazon ECR, or a local container?

    Should the Image you want to use lie on Dockerhub, specify the ``--url`` option prefixed with ``docker://`` or ``dhub://`` instead of ``shub://``: